Science Career Guide: Salary and Degree Info

 Astronomer

-A career in Astronomy is a highly specialized one, and not only requires one to have a bachelor’s degree but a master’s and Ph.D. as well.
+A career in astronomy is highly specialized, and one requires not only a bachelor’s degree but a master’s and Ph.D. as well.
 Astronomers gather data on the characteristics of planets, moons, and other heavenly bodies.

 They are expected to develop, test, and analyze data.
 They also need to compose scientific papers on their findings.